 We are committed to providing an inclusive and safe conference to all participants.
 Our goal is to make everyone feel welcome and appreciated, independently of their background, experience and identity, and to be able to make the most out of the conference.
+All communication should be appropriate for a professional audience including people of many different backgrounds.

 We want the conference to be a place where all participants can breathe, relax, and have fruitful scientific interactions.
 In order to ensure this we need to place some hard boundaries, in particular around dangerous and harassing behaviour.
 These are described below.
-We will deal with misconduct swiftly and discreetly.
+We will deal with misconduct swiftly and discretely.

 Encouraged behaviour

-• Ask for help when you need to, and help your colleagues, when asked.
+- Ask for help when you need to, and help your colleagues, when asked.

-• Be inclusive and welcoming.
+- Be inclusive and welcoming.
 Let others know if you’re planning a city tour or a board game.

-• Reach out to one of the organisers if you are not feeling well, mentally, emotionally or physically, or if you are having issues with other participants.
+- Reach out to one of the organisers if you are not feeling well, mentally, emotionally or physically, or if you are having issues with other participants.
 We will handle it.

 Forbidden behaviour

-• Transphobic, misogynist and racist remarks in particular will not be tolerated.
+- Transphobic, misogynist and racist remarks in particular will not be tolerated.

 Enforcement